Pinterest · Business Navigation · Q4 2022 to Q4 2024

 2023

 I initiated the workstream and ran the first milestone as the de facto program lead.
-A product manager joined at the second milestone (M2).

 Two formal IA studies with dendrogram analysis across 24 participants: Enterprise, SMB, Creator.